 Marissa Parmenter is returning to Festival Ballet Providence after having danced for the company from 2002-2006.
 Her most memorable FBP roles were Pingril, the witch in The Widow's Broom, Finger Fairy in Sleeping Beauty, and the Nurse in Romeo & Juliet.
 Before returning to FBP she danced for Les Grands Ballet Canadiens de Montreal, Dominic Walsh Dance Theater and BalletMet Columbus.
 In 2008, Ms. Parmenter was honored to participate in Paris's prestigious L'Ete de la Danse with Les Grands Ballet.
 She has performed as a guest artist with many companies in the US including Aspen Santa Fe Ballet, Terpsicorps Theatre of Dance, and Boston Ballet.
 Ms. Parmenter has been fortunate enough to create works with leading choreographers, Ohad Naharin, James Kudelka, Mauro Bigonzetti, Edwaard Liang, Dominic Walsh and Viktor Plotnikov.
 She has also had the pleasure of performing works by icons such as Christopher Wheeldon, Jiri Kylian, Balanchine, Sir Frederick Ashton, Jean-Christophe Maillot, Gustavo Ramirez Sansano and Alejandro Cerrudo.

 Ms. Parmenter has previously been on faculty at BalletMet Academy and Passe Dance Center.
 She has been a guest teacher for Rice University, Sam Houston University, University of Houston, and Wheaton College.
 Ms. Parmenter has been awarded the Sono Osato and the Caroline H. Newhouse grants for dancer higher education.
-Her choreography has been performed at Hollins University and will be performed at Wheaton College in November 2014.
+Her choreography has been performed at Hollins University and Wheaton College.

 Ty Parmenter is returning to Festival Ballet Providence after having been with the company from 2003-2006.
 His most memorable FBP roles were the Eunuch in Scherezade, the schoolboy in Con Amore and Romeo in Romeo & Juliet.
 He returns to FBP after having danced with Hubbard Street 2, Dominic Walsh Dance Theater and BalletMet Columbus.
 He has performed as a guest artist with many companies in the US including Aspen Santa Fe Ballet, New Choreographers Initiative, and Les Grands Ballet Canadiens.
 In 2006, he performed in the Mozart Sommer Festival in Wurzberg, Germany.
 Mr. Parmenter has been fortunate enough to create works with leading choreographers such as James Kudelka, Edwaard Liang, Dominic Walsh, Andrea Miller, Christian Spuck, Gabrielle Lamb and Viktor Plotnikov.
 He has also had the pleasure of performing works by Balanchine, Christopher Wheeldon, Mauro Bigonzetti, Matthew Bourne, Gustavo Ramirez Sansano and Alejandro Cerrudo.